 Anaerobic gram-negative rod.
 B. fragilis, B. distatonis, B. ovatus, B. thetaiotaomicron (these last three put the d-o-t- in DOT), B. gracilus, B. urolyticus, B. vulgatus.

-B. fragilis is minor anaerobe (30 to 70% of people have it) but a major pathogen from the colon and really lousy teeth.
+B. fragilis is a minor anaerobe (30 to 70% of people have it) but a major pathogen from the colon and really lousy teeth.

 Usually, part of a mixed infection where abscesses are found anywhere in the body.
 They require a lack of oxygen and/or dead meat to grow.